ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Don't look for meaning in the words.
-Listen to the silences. — Samuel Beckett
+> **Citacao:** Perhaps the most tragic thing about mankind is that we are all dreaming about some magical garden over the horizon, instead of enjoying the roses that are right outside today. — Andrew Carnegie

 fim do arquivo